MACA 2012 State Scholastic Championships

 Spiegel Cup / State Singles Championship Statistics

-Webmaster: Read the original document (PDF), including the list of all finalists (2001-2012) sorted by total points.
+Webmaster: Read the original document and the 2013 addition (PDF), including the list of all finalists (2001-2012) sorted by total points.
 Comments?
 Join us at MACA Facebook page.
 For correction of info listed in this document, please e-mail Dmitry Barash directly.

 HIGH SCHOOL 2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012